nathanenglert/sworn-on-iron/Support/inlineScripts/ironsworn_progress.sfile.md

 return callout;
 ```
 __
-clearprogress {either the filename that contains the progress track or use the one-word references of Bonds, Journeys, or Quests} {TICKS to clear} {optional: Which character filename?} - For this to know which character stat to use, make sure to use the EXACT file name of the character in the Character folder which can include letters, numbers, and underscore.
+clearprogress {either the filename that contains the progress track or use the one-word references of Bonds or Quests} {TICKS to clear} {optional: Which character filename?} - For this to know which character stat to use, make sure to use the EXACT file name of the character in the Character folder which can include letters, numbers, and underscore.
 If left out, it defaults to the first file name in the Character folder.
 THIS USES TICKS ONLY!
 If the move says clear so many progress boxes, multiply the number of boxes by 4 to get the number of ticks to clear.
 If the move says clear that many units of progress, you'll need to figure out how many ticks that is first.

 __
 ^resetlegacies ?([_a-zA-Z0-9]*)$